rohitsakala/eirini-secscanner/README.md

 - ```secscanner....``` it's our `InitContainer` definition.
 It contains the `Name`, `Image`, and `Args` fields along with `Commands`.
 As for now it doesn't do anything useful, but it's a start point so we can experience with our extension.
 - ```podCopy.Spec.InitContainers = append(podCopy.Spec.InitContainers, secscanner)``` is appending the InitContainer to the list of the containers in ```podCopy```
 - ```return eiriniManager.PatchFromPod(req, podCopy)``` returns the diff patch from the request to the podCopy

+## Make the Docker image public

+After GH Action has been executed and the docker image of your extension has been pushed, change its permission setting to public in the [package settings page](https://docs.github.com/en/free-pro-team@latest/packages/managing-container-images-with-github-container-registry/configuring-access-control-and-visibility-for-container-images#configuring-visibility-of-container-images-for-your-personal-account)